The Gear

 How I use the Gear

-The most important thing for me to think about while taking my pictures is the compositon, I can rely pretty heavily on shooting in RAW and not fully compensating for exposure changes in camera, though I do try my best when a scene is not time scensitive.
+The most important thing for me to think about while taking my pictures is the composition, I can rely pretty heavily on shooting in RAW and not fully compensate for exposure changes in camera, though I do try my best when a scene is not time sensitive.
 However, if I know that I will miss the shot if I worry too much about my exposure I just try to keep within +/- 1.5 EV to ensure I do not lose details in my shadows or highlights.

 While taking pictures I will often take a small burst each time, this is to compensate for partially focus breathing but also unintentional movement during handheld shots, when I have time and space to carry a tripod, I will instead set my camera on a tripod and then use a shutter timer function to ensure by the time I have pressed the shutter and moved away from the camera it has stopped shaking before it then takes the photo (2 seconds or so later).